Global warming – getting the message across

 Dr. Gary Robertshaw

-Speaking to an audience of MEPs and policymakers at a conference in Brussels, Prince Charles attacked climate change sceptics and deniers for what he referred to as the corrosive impact they exerted on public perceptions.
+Prince Charles attacked global warming sceptics and deniers for what he referred to as the corrosive impact they exerted on public perceptions.
 And such perceptions and deliberate manipulation on the truth should not be underestimated.
 How many of us have heard comments such as: global warming is a myth, or its all part of a natural cycle and its been hotter in the past, long before humans started emitting carbon etc..?

 Although there now exists a vast body of evidence pointing towards man-made climate change, deniers continue to perpetuate the myth that thousands of scientists throughout the world are conspiring to mislead the public.
 And that the world would have warmed anyway without the billions of tonnes of carbon being pumped into the atmosphere each year.